STEVE INSKEEP, Host:

 TOTENBERG: But Chief Justice Roberts, who for years was among the finest Supreme Court advocates, concedes that asking questions as a justice is a lot less nerve racking than answering questions as a lawyer.

-Justice JOHN ROBERTS (Supreme Court Justice): Because you can ask stupid questions.
+JOHN ROBERTS: Because you can ask stupid questions.
 It's a lot less harmful than giving stupid answers.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.